ply-ct/ply/docs/topics/requests.md

 ---
 ## Requests
 Ply is all about automated testing of REST APIs.
-When executing a test, you'll invoke actual REST calls to exercise *any* API (not just those built on Ply).
+When executing a test, you'll send actual HTTP requests to exercise your services.
 Every aspect of a test can be parameterized using [Values](values).

 Requests are the reusable building blocks you'll arrange to create test sequences.